Professional development

 As the EC-Council website puts it: "To beat a hacker, you need to think like one!"
 This vendor-neutral certification demonstrates that the certification holder has the knowledge and tools that malicious hackers have and can use those same forces against them.
 This certification of lawful and legitimate hacking skills also shows the world that the information security professional knows how to assess the security posture of a system/network and how to find weaknesses and vulnerabilities within it.

-Information security professionals that want to bring hacking skills to their day job should consider the CEH certification.
-This is for one reason: an organization that is trying to protect itself from outside hackers should hire a hacker.
-Having a hacker in your organization can help the organization better spot its own vulnerabilities and will be able to shed light on how hackers think in any given situation, making a CEH a valuable addition to the team.
+Information security professionals who want to bring hacking skills to their day jobs should consider the CEH certification.
+This is for one reason: an organization trying to protect itself from outside hackers should hire a hacker.
+Having a hacker in your organization can help the organization better spot its vulnerabilities.
+They will be able to shed light on how hackers think in any given situation, making a CEH a valuable addition to the team.

-Please note, though, that this certification is not completely, bare-bones entry-level.
-To be eligible to take the CEH certification exam, candidates must have at least two years of experience working in the information security industry — or take an official EC-Council approved training course if they don't have the required experience.
+Please note, though, that this certification is not completely bare-bones entry-level.
+To be eligible for the CEH certification exam, candidates must have at least two years of experience working in the information security industry — or take an official EC-Council-approved training course if they don't have the required experience.

 In either case, candidates are required to pay a non-refundable application fee.
-Candidates can expect an exam that will be four hours in duration and contain 125 questions.
+Candidates can expect an exam that will be four hours long and contain 125 questions.

-For those interested, Infosec is an EC-council accredited training partner and offers an Ethical Hacking Dual Certification Boot Camp, which prepares you for both the CEH and CompTIA's PenTest+ certification.
+For those interested, Infosec is an EC-council accredited training partner and offers a Certified Ethical Hacking Boot Camp, which prepares you for the CEH certification.
 It teaches you the skills to successfully (and ethically) hack an organization and features a repeatable, documentable penetration testing method that can be used on the job.
-The PenTest+ is generally considered more difficult than the CEH, but there is about a 70% overlap in the material, so it may make sense to train for both at the same time.

 4. GIAC Security Essentials (GSEC)